World Safety Organization

-at the First World Safety and Accident Prevention Congress (WOSAPCON) held from 16–21 November 1975.
+at the First World Safety and Accident Prevention Congress (WOSAPCON) held from 16 to 21 November 1975.
 The Second WOSAPCON was held in Singapore from 3–14 July 1978.
 The WSO gained Special Consultative Status Category II (NGOs) with the UN Economic and Social Council (ECOSOC) in 1987.
 The WSO World Management Center was established in the US in 1987, to be responsible for all WSO activities, which includes facilitating its relationship to the United Nations (UN) and its cooperation with professional safety, environmental and other allied organizations.
 Since the establishment of the WSO World Management Centre in the US, international conferences have been conducted annually in the USA.